awsdocs/aws-cdk-guide/v2/stacks.md

 ------

-### Nested stacks<a name="stack_nesting"></a>
+### Working with nested stacks<a name="stack_nesting"></a>

+A *nested stack* is a CDK stack that you create inside another stack, known as the parent stack\.
+You create nested stacks using the `[NestedStack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.NestedStack.html)` construct\.

-The [NestedStack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.NestedStack.html) construct offers a way around the AWS CloudFormation 500\-resource limit for stacks\.
+By using nested stacks, you can organize resources across multiple stacks\.
+Nested stacks also offer a way around the AWS CloudFormation 500\-resource limit for stacks\.
 A nested stack counts as only one resource in the stack that contains it\.
 However, it can contain up to 500 resources, including additional nested stacks\.

 The scope of a nested stack must be a `Stack` or `NestedStack` construct\.
 The nested stack doesn't need to be declared lexically inside its parent stack\.
 It is necessary only to pass the parent stack as the first parameter \(`scope`\) when instantiating the nested stack\.
 Aside from this restriction, defining constructs in a nested stack works exactly the same as in an ordinary stack\.